yapily/jose-database-field-demo/README.md

 }
 ```

-As you can see, your JWK sets have been loaded properly by our application which says it has only 2 valid keys and no revoked or expired keys.
-We are all set.
-Our system is in cruise status, meaning that it could start serving the APIs and keep encrypting/decrypting emails.
+This output shows that your JWK sets have been loaded properly by the application with only 2 valid keys and no revoked or expired keys.
+The system is in cruise mode which means it is able to start serving the APIs while continuing to encrypt/decrypt emails.

 ### Step 2: Key rotation

-Now let's see how we can rotate our keys and make sure they are propagated properly to our applications and the old fields of the database.
+Now you will see how to rotate keys and make sure they are propagated properly to your applications and to the old fields in the database.

 #### Generate a new set of keys by rotating the current keys

-We will use our CLI for that:
+You will use the CLI for that:

 ```
 ./jose-cli/jose jwks-sets rotate -k ./keys -o ./keys